 - Enables you to sleep without pain

 - Provides years of reliable function.
 Most total hip replacements last for many years.
 The revision rate is roughly 0.5% per year.

-When you have arthritis on your X-ray and pain and stiffness from your hip joint cause:
+Surgery should be considered when you have arthritis on your x-ray, in conjunction with pain and stiffness from your hip joint causing:

 - Severe disability